|User Group FAQ|

 OSM has approved my URL, how do I add it to my listing?

-Once you have received approval from OSM for your URL, please visit http://community.joomla.org/user-groups.html, login to your listing and submit your URL addition.
+Once you have received approval from OSM for your URL, please visit http://community.joomla.org/user-groups.html, login to your listing and submit your URL addition if it was not submitted previously.
 A JUG team member will confirm your approval and approve your change request.

 Can registered groups use the Joomla! logo on their sites?